OPEN WORLD

 The same thing is happening – and it is working well – in Belgium, where the local dealer is becoming a player in local mobility and is offering this service to the municipality that wants it.
 The municipality, and here I am quoting the case of Belgium, wanted to use and pay part of the rent for these vehicles for its own needs.
 For its employees, so that the people working at the town hall can travel and work during the day.
 They book these vehicles for certain periods of time and the rest of the time, they are made available to citizens who can book their own vehicle with the application.
 And as I told you, they pay for the use, and put the vehicle back where they found it.
 This benefits everyone, both for the professional needs of the city hall employees and for the personal and professional needs of the citizens who live in these small towns.

-And for you, what are the challenges of this new world of mobility and what is the role of Mobilize to meet these challenges?
+What are the challenges of this new world of mobility and what is the role of Mobilize to meet these challenges?

 Mobilize is really about making mobility accessible to everyone through car sharing, shared mobility, but also accessible, sustainable mobility since most of our vehicles today are electric vehicles.
 It is accessible through an application, but it is also accessible in terms of costs since users pay per use and do not own the vehicle.
 So the idea is really to move to another mode of mobility by proposing mobility that can be used as we wish, easily, and for which we only pay for use.